 you.”
 Moses did this only once, inaugurating the old covenant and acting as

-who afterward took over the ministry as Israel’s first high priest.
+Aaron afterward took over the ministry as Israel’s first high priest.
+See

 Heb 9-15